April 6, 2024

 Music Review From the Sublime to the Spectacular

-The three major works were likely unknown to virtually anyone in the audience at the Central Vermont Chamber Music Festival's opening concert Saturday at Chandler Music Hall, but there certainly were no complaints - for they ranged from the sublime to the spectacular.
+The three major works were likely unknown to virtually anyone in the audience at the Central Vermont Chamber Music Festival's opening concert Saturday at Chandler Center for the Arts, but there certainly were no complaints - for they ranged from the sublime to the spectacular.
 Spectacular, if not quite a masterpiece, was Camille Saint-Saëns overtly virtuosic Piano Quartet in B-flat Major, Opus 41.
 Full of late French Romantic excess, the work is passionately lyrical, extremely demanding of its players, and exciting as well as joyful.

 Saint-Saëns was one of the greatest pianists of his day, and this showed in the showy piano part.
 But pianist Thomas Schmidt delivered the powerful and often glittering solo part with aplomb and tonal beauty.
 Violinist Arturo Delmoni performed the other truly showy part with the flair of a virtuoso as well as his trademark lyrical expressive beauty.